 This should benefit consumers, businesses and the wider European economy.

 The directive focuses on modernising EU rules on electronic money, especially bringing the prudential regime for electronic money institutions, into line with the requirements for payment institutions in the Payment Services Directive.

-The rules in the E-Money Directive must be in force in all EU countries by 30 April 2011.
+The E-Money Directive entered into force in all EU countries on 30 April 2011.